rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 | {type: "null"}
 ```

-and here it the TAPLish reason why this is interesting.
+and here is the TAPLish reason why this is interesting.
 The two established approaches for implementing recursive types are

 * _iso-recursion_ (good fit for nominal types) If you know _recursion schemes_, the compilation technique is very similar to how